richafnu/Viva/Viva/glint/setup/360-overview.md

 ## 360 feedback process

-The Viva Glint 360 Feedback process give employees insight into their strengths and opportunities from various viewpoints.
+The Viva Glint 360 Feedback processes give employees insight into their strengths and opportunities from various viewpoints.
 Rather than relying solely on the perspective of an immediate supervisor or manager, 360s invite multiple perspectives.

 360s are also known as multi-rater feedback, multisource feedback, or multisource assessments.